A zinc taste test is a simple way to help determine if you have a zinc deficiency.

 |You detect a strong and unpleasant taste of metallic/bitter flavor

 The taste test described above is a zinc deficiency test.

-Not only that, it is a simple and safe test to do that can give you an idea about your zinc status.
+Not only that, it is a simple and safe test that can give you an idea about your zinc status.

 What is the most accurate zinc test?

 Testing for zinc levels can be challenging.
 When obtaining a blood test for zinc deficiency, red blood cell zinc is perhaps more accurate than checking a plasma zinc level according to research [R].